pchemguy/spec-kit/templates/commands/checklist.md

 Each checklist item MUST:

 - Evaluate **specification item quality**, not system behavior
+- NOT reference implementation or runtime behavior
-- Assess at least one of quality dimensions defined above
+- Assess at least one quality dimension defined above
 - Be answerable using ONLY spec/plan/tasks
 - Refer to what is WRITTEN (or missing)
-- NOT reference implementation or runtime behavior
 - Use interrogative form (question)
-- Include:
-    - a quality dimension tag
-    - a traceability marker

 #### Item Structure

 Each item MUST follow pattern:

 ```
-"Are/Is [requirement aspect] [quality condition] for [scope]?"
+"Are/Is [requirement aspect] [quality condition] for [scope]?" [<quality dimension>, <traceability marker>]
 ```

 Each item MUST include:

-- Quality dimension tag, e.g.:
+- Quality dimension tag, e.g., `Completeness`.
-    `[Completeness]`
-- Traceability marker, if available:
+- Traceability marker, if available, e.g., `Spec §FR-005`.
-    `[Spec §X.Y]`

-#### Category Model

-Group items by requirement scope:

-- **Functional Requirements**
-- **Non-Functional Requirements** (Performance, Security, Accessibility, etc.)
-- **Scenario Coverage**
-- **Dependencies & Assumptions**

 #### Scenario Coverage

-Ensure coverage across scenario types:

-- Primary
-- Alternate
-- Exception / Error
-- Recovery
-- Non-Functional

 For EACH scenario type, at least ONE checklist item MUST be generated:

 - Requirement quality:
   "Are [scenario type] requirements complete, clear, and consistent?"
 - If requirements are NOT defined:
-  "Are [scenario type] requirements intentionally excluded or missing?
-[Gap]"
+  "Are [scenario type] requirements intentionally excluded or missing?"

 Recovery scenarios (state mutation):

 - If the feature involves state-changing operations (e.g., database writes, migrations, transactions):
-  "Are recovery/rollback requirements defined when state mutation fails?
-[Gap]"
+  "Are recovery/rollback requirements defined when state mutation fails?"

 #### Traceability Requirements

 - MINIMUM 80% of items MUST reference a specific requirement
-- Each item SHOULD include:
-    - [Spec §X.Y] — reference to a requirement via its ID or stable section
-    - [Gap] — no corresponding requirement exists
 - If no requirement identification scheme exists (IDs or stable section references), produce a traceability item:
     "Is a requirement & acceptance criteria ID scheme established?
 [Traceability]"